 Par 4- This hole is another good opportunity for birdie.
 Set yourself up with a comfortable yardage by hitting the correct club off the tee, unless you are a bit hitter and want to go for the green.
 This green is very receptive as long as you can avoid the false front, just keep in mind there is a pond behind the green, so approach shots that miss long might get wet.

-Par 3- The tee box is slightly elevated on this long par 3 and the wind is usually in your face so it typically plays true to the yardage.
+Par 4- Depending on how far you can hit your tee shot, you will need to decide on which line to take on this long par 4.
+Short hitters will want to aim left towards the red looking tree, while big hitters will want to aim straight across the pond at the two tall pine trees.
+The wind is usually in your face so it typically plays true to the yardage as you are hitting a slightly downhill approach shot.
 There are bunkers on both sides of the green and par is a good score on this hole.

 Par 4- This hole is a slight dog leg right and reachable for long hitters.
 The smart play is to leave yourself about 100 yards out for your approach shot so that you have a flat lie.
 The approach is downhill to take less club when hitting into the green.